Aaron-Gor/API-Docs/POST-Properties-Reference.md

 POST/meal/lunch/main/burger/burger properties

-The customer can order one or more beef or a veggie burger.
-The size can be 300 or 400 gr.
-The customer has the option to specify how the burger is cooked: medium rare, medium or well-done The customer has the option to choose the bun type: white or whole wheat.
-The customer can choose the type of topping for the burger: lettuce, tomoato, onion, or no topping.
+The customer can order one or more beef or veggie burgers.
+The size can be 300 or 400 g.
+The customer has the option to specify how the burger is cooked: medium rare, medium, or well-done The customer has the option to choose the bun type: white or whole wheat.
+The customer can choose the type of topping for the burger: lettuce, tomato, onion, or no topping.
 The customer can choose which condiment to have with the burger: ketchup, BBQ sauce, mushroom sauce, or no condiment.

 *__Table showing API burger properties (data type, description, default, mandatory/optional) for ordering a burger meal__*